 We also help employees and clients tune their cooperation.
 It's perfectly fine for the client to have their own style of work, and for an employee to have their own.
 Our job is to ensure they meet in the middle.

 At the end of the first week, we check whether the team understands the client's priorities, as well as whether the tasks are well-organized and the employees understand their further steps.
-We don't wait around to open up a dialogue with our clients or come to them with specific cases or recommendations.
+We don't wait around to open up a dialogue with our clients, but come to them with specific cases and recommendations.

 Our clients’ efficiency is the reflection of our dedicated work.
 If you’d like to find out even more about how we work, contact our experts using the form below and learn everything there is to know about building a remote dedicated team with Daxx.